camunda-community-hub/zeebe-redis-exporter/README.md

 ### Docker

-A docker image is published to [GitHub Packages](https://github.com/orgs/camunda-community-hub/packages/container/package/zeebe-with-redis-exporter) that is based on the Zeebe image and includes the Redis exporter (the exporter is enabled by default).
+A docker image is published to [GitHub Packages](https://github.com/camunda-community-hub/zeebe-redis-exporter/pkgs/container/camunda-with-redis-exporter) that is based on the unified Camunda image and includes the Redis exporter (the exporter is enabled by default).

 ```
 docker pull ghcr.io/camunda-community-hub/camunda-with-redis-exporter:8.9.13-8.9.2